MajorFrenchy/MajorFrenchy.github.io/_posts/2026-03-05-vpinfe-macos.md

-This Front end is running using a self contained version og Python using a Chromium browser.
+This Front end is running using a self contained version of Python using a Chromium browser.

 - Download the software. <a href="https://github.com/superhac/vpinfe/actions">VPinFE Runs</a> ( You must log in to Github ) <br><br>

 <img src="https://raw.githubusercontent.com/MajorFrenchy/MajorFrenchy.github.io/main/Screenshots/VpinFE/VPinFE-download.jpg"
      width="75%"
      alt="Screenshot"><br><br>
-- Install the programn by dragging the icon to the Application folder.
+- Install the program by dragging the icon to the Application folder.

 <img src="https://raw.githubusercontent.com/MajorFrenchy/MajorFrenchy.github.io/main/Screenshots/VpinFE/VPinFE-app.jpg"